shane-kercheval/flask-postgresql-template/readme.txt

     - this should have automatically added postgres add-in to your app, but verify on heroku dashboard
         - Heroku automatically adds DATABASE_URL to the config settings which makes it available to os.evnironment
 - add APP_SETTINGS=config.ProductionConfig to config in Heroku
+- try running Heroku locally with "heroku local"

 - optionally connect heroku to github to enable automatic deployments

+- to run a different computer, follow same steps, then enable the deployment using "git remote add heroku [GIT URL]", the git URL will be in the settings tab of the app in Heroku ("git@heroku.com:app.git")
+    - e.g. "git remote add heroku git@heroku.com:flask-postgresql-template.git"
+    - then do:
+        git push heroku master
+        heroku open